ONSdigital/rbeis/docs/_build/dirhtml/_sources/index.rst.txt

 When production ready, RBEIS will be distributed through PyPI.
 To install, simply call ``pip install rbeis``.

-Whilst still in the pre-release stage, the latest RBEIS wheel can be manually downloaded [from GitHub](https://github.com/y33les/rbeis/releases/latest).
+Whilst still in the pre-release stage, the latest RBEIS wheel can be manually downloaded `from GitHub <https://github.com/y33les/rbeis/releases/latest>`_.

 RBEIS is licensed under the `MIT License <https://mit-license.org/>`_.